-Coursework, if not indicated otherwise, must be uploaded and submitted to the University's e-learning platform http://elearning.nciul.co.uk/.
+Coursework, if not indicated otherwise, must be uploaded and submitted to the NCIUL's e-learning platform hiip://elearning.nciul.co.uk/.
 Guidance on how to upload your work is available through the submission system.
 If students need technical or theoretical help to upload the coursework, tutors are always available to provide assistance.
 The system will generate a receipt of submission for every uploaded assignment.

 Late submission of an assignment will incur a penalty, consisting in a deduction from your mark; this is a 10% reduction for each working day the assignment is late down to the pass mark and no further for the first 6 working days.
 After 7 working days of delay, the coursework assignments will be marked 0 (zero).
-More detailed information can be found at http://www.nciul.org/university-courses/specifications/regulations/.
+More detailed information can be found at https://nciul.ac.uk/catalogues-prospect-institutional-regulations-validated-awards-ou/.